dgraph-io/sandbox/README.md

 make up
 ```

-## ⚠️ Fork-specific Steps ⚠️
+## ⚠️ Branch-specific Steps ⚠️

-This fork demonstrates using custom JWT claims for query and mutation authentication in a GraphQL-based Dgraph cluster
+This branch demonstrates using custom JWT claims for query and mutation authentication in a GraphQL-based Dgraph cluster

 3. Then in another terminal, load the basic schema with no authentication